ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 \left[f(x_m)\right]_{m=1}^N.
 $$

 Collocation has the practical advantage over Galerkin (which will be summarised next) because there are only single integrals.
-However, there are few theoretical guarentees about the above linear system being well-conditioned, or even solvable, and little is known about the _best_ way to choose $x_m$.
+However, there are few theoretical guarantees about the above linear system being well-conditioned, or even solvable, and little is known about the _best_ way to choose $x_m$.
 Here's a summary of what is known:

 * Taking more collocation points than basis functions is known as _oversampling_.
-By doing this, and reforumulating as a least-squares problem, one can often overcome the instabilities asociated with collocation.
+By doing this, and reformulating as a least-squares problem, one can often overcome the instabilities associated with collocation.
 * Another technique is to supplement the linear system with some collocation points _inside_ of $\Omega$ satisfying a different equation, which follows from (1), noting that $u=0$ in $\Omega$.
 There are known as CHIEF points.
 * When $\phi_n$ are piecewise linear functions, e.g. hat functions, choosing collocation points as the midpoints of $\mathrm{supp}\phi_n$ is actually a bad idea, and can lead to the linear system being unsolvable.